Shafiu Mumuni

-Shafiu Mumuni (born 11 May 1995) is a Ghanaian professional footballer who last played as forward for Erbil SC.
+Shafiu Mumuni (born 11 May 1995) is a Ghanaian professional footballer who last played as forward for Al-Kahrabaa SC.
+He has also represented the Ghana national team.

 Club career

 Early career

-He started his career with Agona Swedru-based Division Two side, ABS FC, as an attacking midfielder but soon caught the attention of newly promoted Premier League side, Wassaman United, whose coach, Herbert Addo of blessed memory, converted Mumuni into a striker after discovering his potential during the 2012–2013 season.
+He started his career with Agona Swedru-based Division Two side, ABS FC, as an attacking midfielder but soon caught the attention of newly promoted Premier League side, Wassaman United, whose coach, Herbert Addo, converted Mumuni into a striker after discovering his potential during the 2012–2013 season.

 Ashanti Gold

 After a successful Premiership debut, Ashanti Gold offered the young promising striker a 5-year contract at the start of the 2014-2015 league season with the view to develop him into a future asset for the club.
 That investment indeed paid off as Mumuni adjusted quickly into the Miners' set-up, leading to an excellent stint which saw him emerging as the club's top scorer season after season until he-2 parted ways with the club in July 2020.
 Before then, Mumuni won the league title, Edusei Cup and also led them to the CAF Confederation Cup and CAF Champions League on two occasions.
-On 27 October 2020, Shafiu left Ashanti Gold to sign a contract with US Monastir.
+On 27 October 2020, Mumuni left Ashanti Gold to sign a contract with US Monastir.

 US Monastir

 In October 2020, Shafiu signed a two-year deal with Tunisian Ligue Professionnelle 1 side US Monastir and featured regularly as the lead striker in the Tunisian League and the CAF Confederation Cup.
-However, a contractual breach by US Monastir led to an abrupt termination of the Shafiu's contract after just three months.
+However, a contractual breach by US Monastir led to an abrupt termination of the Mumuni's contract after just three months.